Contracts

 Frequently asked questions

 Am I required to stay the entire class?
-May I get up to go to the restroom during class? n/a
+May I get up to go to the restroom during class?
+They should plan to stay the entire time without interruption

-Should I introduce myself to Professor Cammett before class begins or stay after to say hello?
-Yes, you should introduce yourself to Prefessor Cammett prior to class.
+Should I introduce myself to Professor Wallis before class begins or stay after to say hello?
+They can say hello after the class (not before)

-May I raise my hand to ask or answer a question? n/a
+May I raise my hand to ask or answer a question?
+They should save questions for after

 Are there test days that the class will not be open for observations?
-Yes, Oct 10 (Midterms)
+Yes, MARCH 30 is the midterm

 Lawyering Seminar